NC State vs. Louisville NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- NC State and its opponents have scored at least 57 points -- this matchup's over/under -- only twice this season.
+- NC State and its opponents have scored at least 57 points -- this matchup's over/under -- only two times this season.

 - So far this season, 50% of Louisville's games (3/6) have had more combined points than Saturday's total of 57.

-- The 43.7 combined points per game that these two squads have allowed this season are 13.3 fewer than the 57 over/under in this contest.
+- These two squads combine to allow 43.7 points per game, 13.3 fewer than this contest's over/under.

-- The Wolf Pack and their opponents score an average of 52.8 points per game, 4.2 fewer than Saturday's total.
+- The average total in Wolf Pack games this season is 52.8, 4.2 points fewer than Saturday's total of 57 .

-- The 63.6 PPG average total in Cardinals games this season is 6.6 points more than this game's over/under.
+- In 2021, games involving the Cardinals have averaged a total of 63.6 points, 6.6 more than the set total in this contest.

 NC State Stats and Trends